Lapland on a Budget: Our 3 Day Rovaniemi Itinerary

 Before setting off on our tour we were given a comprehensive safety briefing and equipment for the night- helmets, visors and balaclavas.

-The tour left from the hotel’s car park and led us on to the frozen Lake Kemijoki, which would take us on a thrilling 30km Snowmobile Adventure in the direction of the Russian border.
+The tour left from the hotel’s car park and led us on to the frozen Lake Kemijoki, which would take us on a thrilling 30km Snowmobile Adventure.

 This was one of the best things I have done in Lapland, the lake was pitch black and after travelling for around 20 minutes across it, we reached a forest where we continued on.